 Intersection with Modern Politics

 As an aside, its hard to talk about Israel without tipping a hat to the present heat concerning National Israel.
-Whatever you feel about National Israel, if you are a believer, I invite you to look at this prophetic message with an open heart.
-God does not call us to agree with modern Israel’s politics (wrong or right!), but to remember who she is to Him.
-One day she will be fully redeemed (including her land), and we will inherit the spiritual promises with her.
+Whatever you feel about National Israel, if you are a Christian, I invite you to look at this prophetic message with an open heart.
+God does not call us to agree with modern Israel’s politics, but to remember who she is to Him.
+One day she will be fully redeemed, and we will inherit the promises with her.
 We have already inherited a relationship with Christ precisely because she has been in a season of hardening.

 But as the Spirit says through Paul, if we have received this much blessing through her hardening, how much more through her redemption!